 Understanding the people you serve

-Combining data sources to build a rich picture of health needs and experiences
+Combining data sources to build a rich picture when assessing and prioritising health needs

 - Effective commissioning starts with a robust Health Needs Assessment (HNA), providing a solid foundation for service design and evaluation that will drive the right outcomes for the populations you serve.